Mschnuff/guertelritter/README.md

 * [ebiten tutorials and info](https://ebitengine.org/)

 ## next Steps (TODO):
-- [ ] make player object rotate towards the mouse Cursor
+- [X] make player object rotate towards the mouse Cursor
 - [ ] draw arrow on player object to make it obvious what it is facing atm
 - [ ] refactor the main file to generalise the functionality so it can be used of other objects (besides player-object)
 - [ ] figure out how embed other go files (in the same directory and in other directories)
+- [ ] add keyboard input for moving the player-object